Shark Tank

 Shark Tank (Note: Broadcast in the UK as Dragons' Den US — Shark Tank as of season 14) is an American business reality television series that premiered on August 9, 2009, on ABC.
-The show is the American franchise of the international format Dragons' Den, a British TV series, which itself is a remake of the Japanese TV show The Tigers of Money.
+The show is the American franchise of the international format Dragons' Den, a British television series, which itself is a remake of the Japanese television show The Tigers of Money (マネーの虎).
 It shows entrepreneurs making business presentations to a panel of five angel investors (providers of venture capital to early stage start-ups) called "Sharks" on the program, who decide whether to invest in their companies.

 The series has been a ratings success in its time slot, winning the Primetime Emmy Award for Outstanding Structured Reality Program five times (2014–2017 and 2024).

 Premise

-The show features a panel of investors called "sharks," who decide whether to invest as entrepreneurs make business presentations on their company or product.
+The show features a panel of investors called "sharks", who decide whether to invest as entrepreneurs make business presentations on their company or product.
 The sharks often find weaknesses and faults in an entrepreneur's product, business model or valuation of their company.
 Some of the investors are usually kind-hearted and try to soften the impact of rejection, such as panel member Barbara Corcoran, while others such as Kevin O'Leary can be "brutal" and might show "no patience even for tales of hardship".
 The sharks are paid as cast stars of the show, but a disclaimer at the start of each episode states the money they invest is their own.
 The same disclaimer also states that no offer of investment is being made to the viewer.
 The entrepreneur can make a handshake deal (gentleman's agreement) on the show if a panel member is interested.
 However, if all of the panel members opt out, the entrepreneur leaves empty-handed.

 The show is said to portray "the drama of pitch meetings and the interaction between the entrepreneurs and tycoons".
 A pitch of around 45 minutes by a contestant is edited to about 11 minutes.
 As of 2018, approximately 35,000 to 40,000 entrepreneurs apply each season with about 1,000 advancing to the next step, 150 getting to pitch the sharks, and fewer than 100 making it on the air; most episodes contain four pitches per broadcast hour.